+Sustainability

+indicators

+measure how the

+environmental or

+social

+characteristics

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+promoted by the

 What environmental and/or social characteristics are promoted by this financial product?

 The social characteristic promoted by the Fund is executive remuneration in investee companies.

 No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the financial product.